gjbellei/gbellei.github.io/_pages/about.md

 ---
 permalink: /
-title: "Olá, meu nome é Lucas F. Diniz! 👋"
+title: "Hello, my name is Gabriel J. Bellei! 👋"
-excerpt: "Sobre mim"
+excerpt: "About me"
 author_profile: false
 redirect_from:
   - /about/